Quantitative spectral gap estimate and Wasserstein contraction of simple slice sampling: Introduction

 A challenging problem in Bayesian statistics and computational science is sampling w.r.t. distributions which are only known up to a normalizing constant.
 Assume that $G\subseteq\mathbb{R}^{d}$ and $\rho:G\rightarrow(0,\infty)$ is integrable w.r.t.~to the Lebesgue measure.
 The goal is to sample w.r.t.~the distribution determined by $\rho$, say $\pi$, that is,

 Here $\mathcal{B}(G)$ denotes the Borel $\sigma$-algebra.
 In most cases this can only be done approximately and the idea is to construct a (time-homogeneous) Markov chain $(X_n)_{n\in\mathbb{N}}$ which has $\pi$ as limit distribution, i.e., for increasing $n$ the distribution of $X_n$ converges to $\pi$.
-Slice sampling methods provide auxiliary variable Markov chains for doing this and several different versions have been proposed and investigated \cite{besag1993spatial,Hi98,latuszynski2014convergence,mira2001perfect,MiTi02,MuAdMa10,Ne93,RoRo99,RoRo02}.
+Slice sampling methods provide auxiliary variable Markov chains for doing this and several different versions have been proposed and investigated \cite{besag1993spatial,Hi98,latuszynski2014convergence,mira2001perfect,MiTi02,MuAdMa10,Ne03,RoRo99,RoRo02}.
 In particular also Metropolis-Hastings algorithms can be considered as such methods, see \cite{Hi98,RuUl15}.
-In the underlying work we investigate simple slice sampling which works as follows: \begin{alg} Given the current state $X_n=x\in G$ the simple slice sampling algorithm generates the next Markov chain instance $X_{n+1}$ by the following two steps: \begin{enumerate} \item Draw $T_n$ uniformly distributed in $[0,\rho(x)]$, call the result $t$.\ the (super-) level set of $\rho$ at $t$. \end{enumerate} \end{alg} The charm of this algorithmic approach lies certainly in the empirically attestable and intuitively reasonable well-behaving convergence properties of the corresponding Markov chain.
+In the underlying work we investigate simple slice sampling which works as follows\footnote{It is straightforward to verify that $\pi$ is a stationary distribution of the simple slice sampler.}: \begin{alg} Given the current state $X_n=x\in G$ the simple slice sampling algorithm generates the next Markov chain instance $X_{n+1}$ by the following two steps: \begin{enumerate} \item Draw $T_n$ uniformly distributed in $[0,\rho(x)]$, call the result $t$. \item Draw $X_{n+1}$ uniformly distributed on

+the (super-) level set of $\rho$ at $t$. \end{enumerate} \end{alg} The charm of this algorithmic approach lies certainly in the empirically attestable and intuitively reasonable well-behaving convergence properties of the corresponding Markov chain.
 Indeed, robust convergence properties are also established theoretically.
 Mira and Tierney in \cite{MiTi02} prove uniform ergodicity under boundedness conditions on $G$ and $\rho$.
 Roberts and Rosenthal \cite{RoRo99} provide qualitative statements about geometric ergodicity under weak assumptions as well as prove quantitative estimates of the total variation distance of the difference of the distribution of $X_n$ and $\pi$ under a condition on the initial state.
 However, less is known about the spectral gap.
 Namely, beyond the general implications \cite{RoRo97,Ru12} from uniform and geometric ergodicity of the results of \cite{MiTi02,RoRo99} there is, to our knowledge, no explicit estimate of the spectral gap of simple slice sampling available.
 Let $U_\rho$ be the transition operator/kernel of a Markov chain generated by simple slice sampling of a distribution $\pi$ with (unnormalized) density $\rho$.
 The spectral gap is defined by